How Can I Become a WST Player?

 How does the WPBSA work with WST?

 The WPBSA is at the forefront of snooker’s globalisation and so many new sports development opportunities come through it, including the introduction of new markets that WST can then capitalise on with the generation of new events.

-In its role as the sport’s governing body, the WPBSA has overseen the creation of the Players Commission.
-Any issues raised by the players in respect of WST should be levied through the Commission and its player representatives.
+In its role as the sport’s governing body, the WPBSA has overseen the creation of WPBSA Players.
+Any issues raised by the players in respect of WST should be levied through WPBSA Players and its Board.

 Referees at professional events are employed by WST, but work under rules and guidelines laid down by the WPBSA, including the official rules.

 The WPBSA retains responsibility for the WST ranking list and continues to be responsible for coaching and development, the equality and diversity of the sport and all grassroots initiatives.

 The separation of Governance and Commercial activities is vital to manage the sport professionally.
 It allows the commercial activities to move freely and efficiently and allows the governing body to concentrate on its development initiatives without the concerns of running a tour of events.
 It also gives protection to sponsors and partners against any potential political issues which can appear in sports bodies from time to time.